How much snow does it take to build Vulcan Snow Park?

 How can I get involved?

-It takes hundreds of volunteers and thousands of sponsor dollars to make Vulcan Snow Park happen.
 There are many excellent opportunities for individuals, groups, and businesses to help out while having a great time.
 Learn about our volunteer and sponsor opportunities.

 The creation of a snow block